The 7 Best Cappuccino Cups

-The cup is made of fine porcelain that is wide at the top and narrow at the bottom.
-It is therefore perfect for the incorporation of espresso and milk, the presentation, and heat retention.
+Made of fine porcelain that is wide at the top and narrow at the bottom, this cup is perfect for the incorporation of espresso and milk, the presentation, and heat retention.
 It is also designed to hold 6 oz, which is right on the upper end of that cappuccino sweet spot.

-The cup comes with a saucer and is available in matte black, light gray, and the traditional white.
-In addition to sets of 2, you can also get a set of 6 if you plan on having larger parties of guests and need to stock a small armory of cappuccino cups.
+The cup comes with a saucer and is available in matte black, light gray, and traditional white porcelain.
+In addition to sets of 2, you can also get a set of 6 if you plan on having larger parties of guests and need to stock your pantry or coffee bar.

 - Immaculate design for the perfect tasting cup of coffee

-- Comes in traditional white color, matching the INEI guide standards
+- Comes in traditional white porcelain, matching the INEI guide standards

 - Slightly more expensive per cup